 - Six weeks of email support.

 - Weekly online catch up, progression and trouble shooting.

 - Online final review session after the six weeks (or longer if veterinary visits/investigations/treatments have been necessary)

 Further ongoing support and/or rehabilitation sessions can be booked as necessary.

 You may be able to claim on your insurance for the cost of the behaviour consultation.
 You will need to check with your insurers if you are covered.

 Free discovery call – if you would like to know more and chat your case through with me please contact me to arrange a free 15 minute discovery call.

-I am a pre-certified member of the Fellowship of Animal Behaviour Clinicians (FABC) and a provisional member of the Association of Animal Behaviour Counsellors (APBC).
+I am a pre-certified candidate member of the Fellowship of Animal Behaviour Clinicians (FABC) and a provisional member of the Association of Animal Behaviour Counsellors (APBC).
 This means that I have achieved the appropriate level of knowledge and understanding for the professional role of Clinical Animal Behaviourist, and I am now gaining the practical experience necessary to be assessed as a full CAB.
 Both the FABC and ABPC support their provisional members undertaking behaviour consultations.